jshimkoski/component-library/docs/TreeView.md

 # TreeView

 A hierarchical tree component for displaying nested navigation items with expandable/collapsible sections.
 The TreeView component is ideal for representing file systems, site navigation, categories, or any data that has a nested structure.
+For parent items without specific actions, the entire heading acts as an expand/collapse toggle for better usability.

 ## Overview